 Today, we’ll explain answers to all of those questions.

 A root canal is a procedure in which the pulp of a dead tooth is removed from that tooth.
 The pulp is the name for the bundle of blood vessels and nerves inside your teeth.
-Pulp is what gives your teeth “life” and the pulp actively fights against infection and decay.
+The pulp is what gives your teeth “life” and the pulp actively fights against infection and decay.

 When that pulp gets infected, however, it can lead to tooth death.
 If not treated quickly, it will lead to infections of surrounding teeth, and can even cause gum disease.